 In the EU, two directives include transparency provisions:

-- article 19 of the DSM directive which provides that authors and performers receive on a regular basis, at least once a year, up to date, relevant and comprehensive information on the exploitation of their works and performances from the parties to whom they have licensed or transferred their rights, or their successors in title, in particular in relation to modes of exploitation, all revenues generated and remuneration due.
+- article 19 of the DSM directive which provides that authors and performers receive on a regular basis, at least once a year, up to date, relevant and comprehensive information on the exploitation of their works and performances from the parties to whom they have licenced or transferred their rights, or their successors in title, in particular in relation to modes of exploitation, all revenues generated and remuneration due.

 - for CMOs in the EU, the 2014/26 directive on collective management of copyright requires CMOs to provide to rightsholders reports of revenue (royalty statements) that include the revenue attributed to the rightholder, the amount paid by the CMO to the rightholder per category of rights managed and per type of use, the period during which the use took place and deductions made for the CMO’s fees for managing the rights.